-In order to apply to a program, prospective ASW degree students will typically need to provide the school with transcripts from high school and any other college or university that they have attended.
-Admissions departments will determine whether students are eligible based on grade point average (GPA), application submissions, and in some cases, English and math placement tests.
+Applicants to ASW programs typically must provide transcripts from high school and any previous college or university.
+Individual admission departments determine whether students are eligible based on GPA, application materials, and in some cases, English and math placement tests.

 Core Concepts and Coursework

-Associate social work degree programs focus on introducing students to disciplines like psychology, sociology, and human welfare to help develop a broad understanding of the specific needs of individuals, families, and communities.
-If your goal is to complete a Bachelor of Social Work (BSW) degree in the future, it’s a good idea to find an associate’s program that will help you fulfill some prerequisite requirements for that degree program.
-Many colleges that offer associate’s degrees in social work also maintain articulation agreements with four-year schools that can make transferring credits towards a bachelor’s degree easier.
+ASW programs introduce learners to disciplines, such as psychology, sociology, and human welfare to help develop a broad understanding of the specific needs of individuals, families, and communities.
+If you aspire to complete a bachelor of social work (BSW) in the future, look for an associate program that will help you fulfill some prerequisite requirements.
+Many colleges that offer ASW programs maintain articulation agreements with four-year schools that can make transferring credits towards a bachelor's degree easier.